The term, interference or non-interference engine, makes a big difference, if you ever have a timing problem.

 With a non-interference engine “Also Known As A Free-Running Engine”; there is still some clearance between fully open valves and a piston in the top position.

 So, Is One Design Better Than The Other

 Advantages Of Interference Engines

-Many automakers prefer using interference engines, simply because the design offers an improved compression ratio.
-So, As you may already know, compression ratio is the ratio of the volume of an engine’s combustion chamber.
-Also, By filling the engine with more combustion, it allows for increased performance and fuel efficiency.
+Many automakers prefer using interference engines; simply because the design offers an improved compression ratio.
+So, as you may already know; compression ratio is the ratio of the volume of an engine’s combustion chamber.
+Therefore, by filling the engine with more combustion; it allows for increased performance and fuel efficiency.

 Disadvantages Of Interference Engines

-Consequently, By design, interference engines are susceptible to critical failure in the event of a timing belt failure.
-So, If the timing belt snaps, the pistons will smash into the valves, causing serious (and costly) engine damage.
-But, If the timing belt on a non interference engine breaks, the pistons won’t make contact with the valves; thus, there’s little risk of catastrophic engine damage.
+Consequently, by design, interference engines are susceptible to; critical failure in the event of a timing belt failure.
+So, if the timing belt snaps, the pistons will smash into the valves; causing serious (and costly) engine damage.
+But, if the timing belt on a non interference engine breaks; the pistons won’t make contact with the valves.
+Therefore, there’s little risk of catastrophic engine damage.

-When it comes to automotive maintenance schedules, they exist for good reason.
-So, Oil, spark plugs and most of all, timing belts should always be changes at certain times.
-Because, Letting them go into “borrowed time” could lead to auto repairs that outweigh the value of the vehicle.
-The risk highly depends on whether your engine is an interference engine or not.
+So, when it comes to automotive maintenance schedules, they exist for good reason.
+Oil, spark plugs and most of all, timing belts should always be changes at recommended times.
+Because, letting them go into “borrowed time” could lead to auto repairs that; outweigh the value of the vehicle.
+Finally, the risk highly depends on whether your engine is, an interference engine or not.